How RequestyAI's LM Load Balancing Powers FoodFiles' AI Infrastructure

 Cost Projections

-- Without Optimization: $3,000/day at scale
+- Without Optimization: ~$2,800/day (estimated at scale)

-- Per-Request Cost: $0.0004 average
+- Per-Request Cost: $0.0004 target average

 Latency Targets